ravimude20/SmartCodeReviewer/README.md

-# AI Code Reviewer
+# Smart Code Reviewer

-AI Code Reviewer is a GitHub Action that leverages OpenAI's GPT-4 API to provide intelligent feedback and suggestions on your pull requests.
+Smart Code Reviewer is a GitHub Action that leverages OpenAI's GPT-4 API to provide intelligent feedback and suggestions on your pull requests.
 This powerful tool helps improve code quality and saves developers time by automating the code review process.